 Our first big breakthrough!
 The Southeast Asian Leadership Network, a service-learning organization from Stanford University, invited us to train youth leaders and help them integrate art into their community service projects in Thailand, Cambodia, Vietnam, the Philippines, and Indonesia.

-In 2009, we had the privilege of participating in Art in Unity Park in Hanoi, Vietnam, a two-day festival that attracted 1600+ attendees.
+In 2009, we had the privilege of participating in a two-day festival in Hanoi, Vietnam that attracted 1600+ attendees.
 The event gave us the confidence to organize large-scale events with prominent local and international NGOs, charities, and other non-profits.

 In the first of many team-building and professional development workshops, we helped Vista Academy create a beautiful mural reflecting their school’s values, and trained participating teachers as Circle Painting facilitators so they could continue to incorporate it into their lessons.